MicrosoftDocs/learn/learn-pr/azure/intro-to-microsoft-purview/includes/4-when-to-use-microsoft-purview.md

 In this unit, we discuss how you can decide whether Microsoft Purview is the right choice for your data governance and discovery needs.
-The criteria that indicate whether Microsoft Purview will meet your requirements are:
+The criteria that indicate whether Microsoft Purview will meet your requirements are **Discovery** and **Governance**.

-* Discovery
-* Governance

 Let's take a look at these criteria and see how Microsoft Purview can help address their needs.